sourceinstitute/peerlearningguide/_includes/index.md

     * How the Serpentine Gallery starts conversations
     * Exposing the zeitgeist
     * Network building for challenge-response
-    * Teams of curators
+    * Curating in teams

 * Scheduling help, not topics
   * Layers - optimising for learner success
-  * Loops - scheduling for rhythm
+  * Loops - building rhythm to make progress

 * Communities mature in waves
-  * Explorers, who value novelty
+  * Explorers value novelty
-  * Traders, who value knowledge
+  * Traders value knowledge
-  * Warriors, who value performance
+  * Warriors value performance

 * Planting your flag